advanced-security-demo/codeql-deployment/resources/codeql-deployment.md

 The parameterized module is then used to specify the type of the data flow nodes `ConfigFlow::PathNode`

 Flow predicate calls are made like so `ConfigFlow:: hasFlowPath(source, sink)`

-pack.yml` file tells CodeQL how to compile any queries in the pack, what libraries the pack depends on, and where to find query suite definitions.

-When executing query-related commands, CodeQL first looks in siblings of the installation directory (and their subdirectories) for `qlpack.yml` files.
-Then it checks the package cache for CodeQL packs which have been downloaded.